 I conducted the audit in accordance with Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's responsibilities section of my report.
+My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
 I am independent of the entity in accordance with the auditor independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to my audit of the financial statements in Australia.
 I have also fulfilled my other ethical responsibilities in accordance with the Code.